Rush Limbaugh, the Excellence in Broadcasting Network.

 How about the First Amendment?

-A bridging the blah, blah, blah, blah, brights to free speech.
+Congress shall make no law abridging the blah, blah, blah, blah, rights to free speech.

 Campaign finance reform clearly says certain people can't say what by virtue of this method at this time.

-Political speech has been abridged by the campaign finance law known as McCain Feingold.
+Political speech has been abridged by the campaign finance law known as McCain-Feingold.

-Here's Feingold on CNN, upset about the Patriot Act.
+Here's Feingold on CNN upset about the Patriot Act.

-The president was talking about the very important fight against terrorism and about the provisions of the Patriot Act that we all agree on.
+The President was talking about the very important fight against terrorism and about the provisions of the Patriot Act that we all agree on.

 But frankly, it was just deceptive.

-What the president was doing was talking about provisions that nobody objects to, such as the provisions that allow a sneak and peek search of your house that can be indefinite in time without any limitation.
+What the President was doing was talking about provisions that nobody objects to, such as the provisions that allow a sneak and peek search of your house that can be indefinite in time without any limitation.

 So the president basically was doing a bait and switch.

-So the next question, well, I I pointed out that you're the only senator back in 2001 that voted against this.
+So the next question, well, I pointed out that you're the only senator back in 2001 that voted against this.

 Sounds like you definitely stand by that vote.

-It's been at least here in the U.S. a relatively safe three and a half years since then.
+It's been, at least here in the U.S., a relatively safe three and a half years since then.

-Do you think that you gained company or are you still a lone voice there in the Senate?
+Are you still a lone voice there in the Senate?

 Not only am I not alone, I think we may even have a majority in the House in some of these provisions.